adrianromero/adricopilot/README.md

-# MYBUDDY
+# ADRICOPILOT

-MYBUDDY is an experiment of a LLM application
+ADRICOPILOT is an experiment of a LLM application